-- The above Executive Summary shows the calculated contribution rate for FY 2013 to be 32.68% of payroll - An increase from 32.04% for FY 2012 - The most significant factors in the increase in the rate were the asset loss in FY 2011 on an actuarial value basis and the calculated contribution rate not being contributed to the System.
-These losses were partially offset by liability gains driven primarily by salary increases being less than assumed and fewer retirements than expected - Rates shown on the Executive Summary are calculated rates for the twelve-month period beginning July 1, 2012, based on current board policy - Table 6 under Section III of our Report reconciles the calculated contribution rate from the prior valuation date to the current valuation date - There were no changes to the benefit provisions reflected in this actuarial valuation - There were no changes to the actuarial assumptions reflected in this actuarial valuation - The amortization payment is based upon the following assumptions: - 30-year open funding period beginning July 1, 2011 - Dollar contribution amounts increase as a level percentage of payroll - Total payroll increases 3.50% per year - No future growth in the number of active members is taken into account
+- The above Executive Summary shows the calculated contribution rate for FY 2014 to be 34.50% of active member payroll - An increase from 32.68% of active member payroll for FY 2013 - The most significant factors in the increase in the rate were the asset loss in FY 2012 on an actuarial value basis and the calculated contribution rate not being contributed to the System.
+These losses were partially offset by liability gains driven primarily by salary increases being less than assumed and fewer retirements than expected - Moreover, due to the terms of the 2011 Meet & Confer Agreement, the City of Houston employer contribution rate continues to fall far short of the actuarially determined Annual Required Contribution (ARC), the "calculated contribution rate".
+As can be seen from the exhibit on page 24 under Section III of this Report (Table 16), the City's employer contribution rate has been in the low 20% range of active member payroll - Rates shown on the Executive Summary are calculated rates for the twelve-month period beginning July 1, 2013, based on current board policy - Table 6 under Section III of our Report reconciles the calculated contribution rate from the prior valuation date to the current valuation date - There were no changes to the benefit provisions reflected in this actuarial valuation - There were no changes to the actuarial assumptions reflected in this actuarial valuation - The amortization payment is based upon the following assumptions: - 30-year open funding period beginning July 1, 2012 - Dollar contribution amounts increase as a level percentage of payroll - Total payroll increases 3.50% per year - No future growth in the number of active members is taken into account